standardebooks/jessie-redmon-fauset_plum-bun/src/epub/text/body.md

 turned into the dark little vestibule on Jayne Street.
-As usual the Jewish girl who lived above her was standing blurred in the thick blackness of the hall, and as usual Angela did not realize this until, touching the button and turning on the li

-ght, she caught sight of Miss Salting straining her face upwards to receive her lover’s kiss.
+As usual the Jewish girl who lived above her was standing blurred in the thick blackness of the hall, and as usual Angela did not realize this until, touching the button and turning on the light, she caught sight of Miss Salting straining her face upwards to receive her lover’s kiss.

 Chapter III